farkasviktor/BackUp-MST_MS-101T00_Microsoft_365_Mobility_and_Security/Instructions/Labs/LAB_AK_01_Lab1_Ex1_Set_Up_Tenant.md

 8. On the **Choose members** page, select the **+Add** button.

-9. On the **Choose members** list, select the **Holly Dickson** account and then select the **Add** button.
+9. On the **Choose members** list, select **Holly Dickson** and **Lynne Robbins** and then select the **Add** button.

-**Note:** It may take several minutes for Holly's account to appear in the list of active users.
-If Holly's name does not immediately appear, then select the Search icon (the magnifying glass icon) to the right of the Search field to refresh the list of users.
-Continue to select the Search icon every few minutes until Holly's name finally appears.
+**Note:** It may take several minutes for Holly and Lynne's accounts to appear in the list of active users.
+If their names do not immediately appear, then select the Search icon (the magnifying glass icon) to the right of the Search field to refresh the list of users.
+Continue to select the Search icon every few minutes until their names finally appear.

 10. On the **Choose members** page, select the **Done** button.